 Sustainable Dairy Assurance Scheme (SDAS)

 The Bord Bia Sustainable Dairy Assurance Scheme was developed in cooperation with milk producers, processors and regulatory authorities.
-It has been designed to assist in securing new and existing markets for dairy produce as farmers look to increase milk production in a post quota era.
+It has been designed to assist in securing new and existing markets for dairy produce.
 The scheme requires that the farmer’s milk production processes are assessed to ensure that they meet the highest Bord Bia standards.
 In addition the scheme has also been designed to assess and record sustainability data that can be used to demonstrate improvements at individual farm level, therefore providing the necessary proof to customers of dairy products that milk has been produced under both Sustainability and Quality Assurance criteria.

 The Scheme is open to all dairy producers that are in compliance with the legislation relevant to dairy farming and milk production in the Member State in which they operate, the relevant laws of which are comparable or equivalent to those in Ireland.